mariohmol/computer-science-links/docs/React.md

 To fetch by region: https://restcountries.eu/rest/v2/region/europe

 Make an app where you have:
+**/regions**    (/regions)
+Will list all the regions with links for countries/region

+Make an app where you have:
 **/countries**    (/countries)
 Will list all the countries

 **/countries/:region**
 Will list all the countries for the given region (/countries/northamerica)

-**/countries/:region/:country**
-Will list all the countries for the given region  (/countries/northamerica/usa)

 * On the left a menu to list all the regions (Africa, Americas, Asia, Europe, Oceania).
 Each region will have a link
 * On the right you show the list of countries